 At the end of next month, I will be resuming my visits to Prospect Studios to continue working on my etching print series for the Stockport In Print project.
 It will be my first visit since autumn of last year.
 Social distancing and precaution such as wearing face masks and the installation of clear plastic screens will still be in operation.
 I hope to continue where I left off with my last etching depicting the river Mersey.

-The other weekend, I continued my photo walks around Stockport and this time I have captured ‘The Blossoms’ pub which is on the A6 main road which is south of the town.
 During my visit, I took many photograph’s of the pub and also a few of the abandoned pool hall directly opposite which used to be a cinema in it’s heyday.
 Below are a selection of photographs taken on the day.